 - Add offers and promotions via a partnership with medical practices.
 For instance, if a medical practice offers a discount on the next lab test, you can partner with them to promote their services and make revenue.

 4. How to develop an MVP to make a medical app?

 MVP stands for a minimum viable product.
 It is developed as a representation or model of the actual product.
 Developing an MVP is crucial, especially when creating a medical app.
-It gives an idea of how the actual product will look like.
+It gives an idea of what the actual product will look like.

 Here are the steps to develop an MVP: